rkruegs123/jax-catalyst-design/README.md

   - maybe should install the github rpeo on a colab and visualize with the new masses. unequal masses may be messing pu the initialization
 - once we resolve the above, just setup a training loop and hit go -

+## Jan.
+29, 2023

+today we banged our heads against the wall and reminimized the icosahedron and wokred out that we got both really luckky by choosing the wrong vertex to bind that was the problem one, and also unlucky in the sense that our minimization hadn't worked

+so, we reminimized. and changed some +'s to -'s, which we are still confused about.
+This had to be done when doing the dispalcmenets for (i) the vertex shape (so that the patches weren't facing outwards) *and* for the spider head (so that the spider head wasn't facing inwards).
+This suggests that our optimization from before had the spider head inside and was just splaying everything evyerwhere.
+It also suggests that our minimized icosahedron from beforee was wrong (i.e. the one that we generated on the cluster)

+For next time:
+- going forward, esp. as we set up these optimizations, we want to be careful that tarjectories on the cluster correspond with trajectores in colabs/when we visualize them.
+So, we propose doing the following:
+  - go on the colab.
+Crank up interaction parameters between the spider and the icosahedron.
+If nothing really happens, that could explain the 0 gradients
+  - once we get some interactions, do the same thing on the cluster, pickle th etrajcetory, upload it to colab, and visualize it
+  - total pain, but has to be done